kCn3333/ai_card_game/README.md

 The AI opponent is powered by a local LLM (via Ollama).
 Every decision the AI makes - whether to hit/stand in Blackjack, or fold/raise in Poker - is made by the LLM analyzing the game state.
 The AI also generates all trash talk and chat responses in real-time.

-**No hardcoded responses or rule-based fallbacks** - it's pure LLM gameplay!

 ## 📄 License